A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

 \end{theorem}

-The proof is given in the Appendix.
-The Theorem expresses that enough information should be transmitted from the brain to the limb to reduce the positional variability from the initial variance ($\sigma_0^2$) to the variance at the end of the movement ($D_n$).
-However, it also expresses that the transmitted information can never exceed $nC$, where $n$ is the number of iterations.
-Since the rate per iteration can never exceed $C$, being more accurate requires sending larger amounts of information, which in turn requires more iterations of the scheme.
+The inequality on the left expresses the minimum amount of information that needs to be transmitted from the brain to the limb to reduce the positional variability from the initial variance ($\sigma_0^2$) to the variance after $n$ iterations ($D_n$).
+The inequality on the right expresses the maximum amount of information that can be transmitted over the $n$ times fully exploited noisy channel ($nC$).
+Since the transmitted information per channel use can never exceed $C$, and since being more accurate requires sending larger amounts of information, more iterations of the scheme (hence more time) are needed for more precise tasks --- in line with the speed-accuracy tradeoff.